Think about the last time your IT systems had an outage: How did your team…

 Here’s the scenario we saw though all involved (us, Microsoft, others) are still investigating the issue and recovering bits and pieces of ourselves.

-Early Indication of DNS Failure
+Early Detection of Microsoft Azure DNS Outage

 At 21:20, we received an alarm Email from our Exoprise CloudReady Monitor proactive monitoring of DNS: